-Now that you have carefully read about all of the subject options available to you; it's time to make your selections.
+Now that you have carefully read about all the subject options available to you, it is time to make your selections.

-- 1. Use the table inside the front cover of this handbook to plan your selections; then - Log in to Subject Selections Online to complete the process: https://client.subjectselectiononline.com.au/?school=jm2sq
+- 1. Use the table inside the front cover of this handbook to plan your selections; then - 2.
+Log in to Subject Selections Online to complete the process: https://client.subjectselectiononline.com.au/?school=jm2sq